vamsiReddy03/nesprnt-case-study/README.md

 # nesprnt-case-study

 # 🖨️ Nesprnt — From WhatsApp Chaos to a 90+ Feature Production System

 ## 🚀 Overview
-Nesprnt is a production-ready web application built to automate campus print workflows by replacing unstructured WhatsApp-based coordination with a structured, scalable system.

 This project was built in my **4th semester**, solving a real problem I personally experienced over multiple semesters.

-> In an era dominated by AI agents and LLMs, this project focuses on solving a real-world **last-mile problem in campus logistics**.
+> In an era dominated by AI agents and LLMs ,I chose to solve a small real-world problem that grew bigger than I expected." — one I lived through for multiple       semesters and I decided to solve it myself.
+The solution I built ended up having a bigger impact than I initially imagined." this project focuses on solving a real-world **last-mile problem**

 ---

 ## 😤 The Problem

-Every semester, students are required to submit printed and bound lab reports.
-As a **day scholar**, I became the “print mediator” for my classmates.
-- Hostelers avoided expensive campus print shops
-- They sent PDFs via WhatsApp
-- I printed them from a shop near my home
+Every semester, exam season meant one thing — 10 to 20 students sending me PDFs on WhatsApp to coordinate printing.
 Initially manageable, the process quickly became chaotic.

 ---
 ## 🟡 The Chaos
-At peak times, I handled **30–40 print requests simultaneously**.
+What looked like "just one printout" per person quickly turned into a overwhelming mess I couldn't handle alone..

 At the print shop, I had to:
 - Manage multiple PDFs
 - Count pages manually